DmitryBala/flaskwallet/doc/index.rst

     $ pip install -r doc/requirements.txt

 This installs `bitcoin-python` from my own github repo, but you can also use the upstream master branch.
-Some features aren't supported upstream though (in 3.0 at least).
+Some features aren't supported upstream though.
+The 0.3 release won't do.
 I am currently working on getting new code into the upstream release.
+Any help is appreciated.

 You will also need PIL/Pillow to if you wish to generate QR codes for OTP authentication.
 I didn't include it as requirement because I prefer to use